lilioid/argocd-git-crypt/README.md

    it but instead of using the normal image, you will have to use this repositories image instead for the `argocd-repo-server` deployment.

-2. Additionally, you will need to configure *ArgoCD* a bit to allow *kustomize-pass* to work correctly.
+2. Additionally, you will need to configure *ArgoCD* a bit to allow *git-crypt* to work correctly.
    To do this, create a gpg secret key and provide it to *ArgoCD* inside its *gpg-keys* volume.
    The file must be named like the key fingerprint.
    On startup, *ArgoCD* will automatically load all key files (public and secret) from here into a keyring.